-On my list of 40 things I want to do before I turn 40 is Camping on Antarctica.
-In November of 2018 I checked that off my list.
-This blog post is all about my experience spending the night on the 7th continent.
+On my list of 40 things I want to do before I turn 40 is camping in Antarctica.
+In November of 2018, I checked that off my list.
+This blog post is all about my experience of spending the night on the 7th continent.
+I break down all the steps from what to pack to how we slept!

 You don’t need to bring many personal items with you ashore for camping.
 The expedition team will take care of most of your needs when it comes to your sleeping gear, but you should make sure to bring:

-Camping on Antarctica Step 2: Dig a hole
+Camping in Antarctica Step 2: Dig a hole

 When you arrive on land you’ll need to grab a shovel and dig a hole to sleep in.
 With a group of 29 women and 1 man, all of which were from the Girls Love Travel group, there were lots of dirty jokes about holes and their sizes.
 There were also some light-hearted mentions of digging our own graves, which were scary and not as funny.